Azurblau/AzBot/README.md

     - Aim = Straight: Bot goes straight to the next node.
 Use this if bots need to get through small holes in the floor or walk on narrow paths without falling down.
     - AimTo = Straight: Bot goes straight to this node.
 Use this if bots need to get through narrow windows or small holes in the floor.
     - Cost: Add a penalty for paths using this node.
 Higher values makes it less likely for bots to use a path containing this node.
+	- Condition = Unblocked: Only use this node for pathfinding if there is no entity within a range of one inch.
+Detected entities are func_breakable, prop_physics, prop_dynamic, prop_door_rotating, func_door, func_physbox_multiplayer, func_movelinear.
+	- Condition = Blocked: Opposite of above.
+Use this for breakable pathways.
   - Link parameters:
     - Cost: Add a penalty for paths using this link.
 Higher values makes it less likely for bots to use a path containing this link.
 	- Unidir = Forward: Only allow paths from the first to the second element of the link. "azbot setparam 1-2 Unidir Forward" will only allow the bot to move from 1 to 2.